 - After we completed the last dive, that was it!
 Our instructor signed us off and we were officially PADI open water certified!

 - We went back to the office to take our picture for our certification card and I picked up my card and dive book a couple weeks later.

-- Price of PADI open water certification in Costa Rica is between $400-550 USD.
+- Price of PADI open water certification in Costa Rica is between $400-550 per person USD.

 Here are some photos from my dives.
 I didn’t take any during the course but I got a lot of photos on my discovery dive.
 Below you can see some of the beautiful marine life at Las Catalinas Islands.